Meet with a Counselor

 - Gain hands-on experience with job shadowing, internships or part-time work

 - Conduct an effective job search and refine your resume, cover letter and interview skills

 - Access resources for veterans, minority students and other special populations

-Schedule an appointment with a career counselor today by calling our front desk at 512.245.2645.
-Appointments can be made Monday - Thursday, 8 a.m. - 6 p.m. and Fridays, 8 a.m. - 5 p.m.
+Schedule an appointment with a career counselor today by calling our front desk at 512.245.2645, or by going online to Jobs4Cats powered by Handshake.
+Appointments can be made Mondays, Thursdays, and Fridays 8 a.m. - 5 p.m. or Tuesdays and Wednesdays, 8 a.m. - 6 p.m.
 Students living off-campus can schedule phone appointments during the same hours.

-Counselors also host walk-in hours on Mondays and Tuesdays, 1 p.m. - 3 p.m. and Wednesdays and Thursdays, 2 p.m. - 4 p.m.
+Counselors also host walk-in hours on Mondays - Thursdays, 1 p.m. - 3 p.m.
 Walk-ins are typically 15 minutes in length.
 Learn more about our counseling services.

 Taking advantage of self-assessment tests is a critical step to understanding your skills, interests, personality traits, values, and how they relate to a particular major or career path.

 Online assessments like Focus2 are 100% free and can be completed from the comfort of your home or dorm at any time.
 Other assessments, such as the Myers-Briggs Personality Test and the Strong Interest Inventory, may be taken for a small fee.

 Discover which assessment is right for you by visiting our Assessments page.

 Choosing a course of study that excites and engages you is the key to college and career success.
 Career counselors can help you explore the many major options available at Texas State.
 Learn more about career and major exploration.
 Or, set up an appointment with a career counselor to discuss your options.